 kind of sad world are we living in where we celebrate the black arts by

 dressing our children in ghoulish costumes and send them out on a satanic

 The reference to "pedophilia and often its connection with the darker

 Ritual Abuse (SRA).
-They started in the early 1980s and went into
+Belief in SRA started in the early 1980s and went into

-decline in the mid-1990s.
+decline in the mid-1990s due to lack of evidence.
 There is now a near consensus that SRA either

 never happened or occurred at an undetectable level.

 The UK government responded: